Newark and Jersey City New Jersey Deferred Action for Childhood Arrivals (DACA) Lawyer

 • Proof of student status or honorable discharge from the military

-A skilled DACA lawyer (abogado de DACA) can help you gather adequate documentation and ensure that your application is complete and correct.
+A skilled DACA lawyer in Jersey City NJ (abogado de DACA) can help you gather adequate documentation and ensure that your application is complete and correct.
 Because individuals only have one chance to correctly file a DACA application, seeking the advice and help of a lawyer is a prudent course of action.
 The Law Office of Eric M. Mark has experience helping individuals in diverse immigration situations.
 Contact our firm today to learn about how you can secure your ability to stay and work in the U.S.